-Birds of the West Indies (paperback) by Herb Raffaele, et al. 2020.
+- Birds of the West Indies (paperback) by Herb Raffaele, et al. 2020.
 Second Edition.
-Princeton University Press, 288 pp. Covers all the birds of the West Indies, including endemics, residents and migrants.
+Princeton University Press, 288 pp. Covers all the birds of the West Indies, including endemics, residents and migrants. bit.ly/BirdsWestIndies - Field Guide to the Birds of Cuba, by O. Garrido and A. Kirkconnell.
+2000.
+Comstock Publishing Associates, Ithaca, NY, 253 pp.